IS SETTING SAG IS A CRAP SHOOT?

 I set up my bike to “exactly” the sag my manual says, so my bike is dialed!...
-NOT!
+Hmm?

 But, after the proper springs are installed with proper preload by an experienced individual, then the true dial can happen.

-At that point there is no need to set the exact sag and here's why.
+At that point there is no need to set an exact number regarding sag and here's why.

 Items that make your specific sag settings a crap shoot:

-• You’re tall so you sit back further.
-Did you have to hunker down to get the right sag?
+You’re tall so you sit back further.
+Did you hunker down to get the right sag?

-• You changed fork spring preload adjustment.
+You changed fork spring preload adjuster.
 Now that your front height is different than it was a minute ago does the rear sag number change because the bike is no longer at the same attitude?
 Dang it!

-• How about those with top out springs.
+How about shocks with top out springs.
 They keep the suspension from fully extending.
 Oops.

-• What valving do you have.
-A shim stack shuffle that most tuners rely on will change how high your fork rides in the stroke.
-How much high speed/low speed clickers are dialed in.
-It all changes ride height.
+What valving do you have.
+A different valving set up will change how high your suspension rides in the stroke.
+Not to mention high speed adjusters.
+It changes ride height.

-Working with a well informed pro rider he will take a 1 minute ride and give us direction for sag up or down.
-Another quick ride and a fine tune.
-15 minutes and done.
+Working with a well informed pro or tester he will take a 1 minute ride and give us direction for sag up or down.
+Another quick ride and a fine tune and done.

 The springs will be correct if done by a pro, so just get the right bike attitude and run.